elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 where |V| number of statements supported by the LLM, |S| total number of statements

-## Generation Component evalution cont.
+## Generation Component evaluation cont.
 - __Answer Relevance__: an answer is relevant if it directly addresses the question in an appropriate way.
-For the given answer, an LLM is prompted to generate potential questions, then calcculate relevance score the follwoing way:
+For the given answer, an LLM is prompted to generate potential questions, then calculate relevance score the following way:
 \small
 $$
    AR = \frac{1}{n}\sum_{i=1}^{n}sim(q, q_i)